SGT Donald Walters, Jr.

 Don lives for fishing and hunting, and finds time in the woods and at the lake to be a source of peace, allowing him to take his mind off his current medical condition.
-Although he is working hard to maintain his health and keep up his physical strength, the family’s current home lacks many modifications for wheelchair convenience, and he can only access a few rooms.
+Although he is working hard to maintain his health and keep up his physical strength, the family’s previous home lacked many modifications for wheelchair convenience, and he could only access a few rooms.

-Don would love to cook for his family, but cannot fit his wheelchair or walker in the kitchen, so he relies on his wife, Dawnette, or his son, David, to prepare meals.
-A new specially adapted home from Homes For Our Troops will ensure that Don has the independence he needs to take part in these daily activities with family while functioning in a safe environment.
-Living without a mortgage will ease worrying about working and finances, and will free up his time him, allowing him to volunteer in his community.
-In June 2016, he began working as a case manager for the Independence Fund in Charlotte, N.C.
+Don loves cooking for his family, but could not fit his wheelchair or walker in the kitchen, so he relied on his wife, Dawnette, or his son, David, to prepare meals.
+His specially adapted custom Homes For Our Troops home ensures that Don has the independence he needs to take part in these daily activities with family while functioning in a safe environment.
+Living without a mortgage eases worrying about working and finances, and frees up his time him, allowing him to volunteer in his community.

 Don says he is humbled and extremely grateful to everyone involved with Homes For Our Troops.
 “It is organizations and people like you that restore my faith in humanity after seeing such destruction during my deployments,” he says.